Angela Bassett Brings the Wow Factor to the 2021 Emmys With Electrifying Look - E! Online

 Case in point?
 Angela Bassett brought the wow factor in a statement-making dress by Greta Constantine.

 The Gunpowder Milkshake actress sizzled on the red carpet wearing a sleek black design that was enveloped by vibrant hot pink ruffles.
-She tied her look together with diamond drop earrings and black platform heels.
+She tied her look together with diamond drop earrings by Melograno and black platform heels.

+The star's glam was also on point.
+Hairstylist Randy Stodghill used Olivia Garden tools and PHYTO products to create her effortlessly elegant 'do, while makeup artist D'Andre Michael applied Pat McGrath Labs for her beauty look.

 The legendary star, who was recently honored with her own Madame Tussauds wax figure, proved once again just how flawless she is.
 Speaking to E!
 News correspondent Karamo ahead of the show, Angela opened up about her "humbling" Madame Tussauds wax figure.

 "Never, never thought that I'd be turned into a wax figure," she shared.
 "They did a great, great job.
 I am really pleased."